-South Dakota EPSCoR will offer virtual three-day teacher workshops throughout the summer.
+South Dakota EPSCoR will offer virtual three-day teacher workshops throughout the summer of 2022.
 Participants will strengthen their understanding of three-dimensional science teaching and receive support in meeting South Dakota’s K-12 Science Standards.

 The learning workshops are virtual, using a combination of guided independent learning, collaborative online learning, and hands-on science activities and experiences.

-The 2020 participants learned about science and engineering research underway at universities across our state and learned about a newly developed K-12 curriculum module, with plans for more in the future.
+Past participants in 2020 and 2021 learned about science and engineering research underway at universities across our state and learned about the newly developed K-12 curriculum modules.

 Summer Research Institutes — Summer 2021